Can my employer discriminate against me because I’m pregnant? Ohio pregnancy discrimination lawyers

 The Ohio laws against employment discrimination also protect pregnant employees from discrimination.
 Unlike federal law, Ohio law covers employers having at least four employees.

 In addition to protection against discrimination because of their pregnancy, individuals employed by larger employers (50 or more employees within a 75 mile radius) are likely entitled to FMLA leave.
 Eligible employees may receive 12 weeks of leave if they have worked a minimum of 1,250 hours in the previous 12 month period for serious medical conditions, including but not limited to pregnancy and any medical issues related to it.
 If an employee requests and/or receives FMLA leave, their employer may not interfere with their right to take the leave or retaliate against them for doing so.

 In circumstances where an employee’s pregnancy (or complications from it) affects their ability to do their job, their employer must make reasonable accommodations to enable the employee to continue working through or after their pregnancy.
 It is important for an employee to be open with her employer about her pregnancy to ensure that the employer cannot claim ignorance about the pregnancy or medical issues resulting therefrom should the employer take unlawful action.

-If you believe you are being or have been discriminated against because of your pregnancy or issues resulting from your pregnancy contact our Ohio pregnancy discrimination lawyer immediately.
-Our Ohio pregnancy discrimination lawyer is well-versed in pregnancy discrimination.
-Our Ohio employment discrimination lawyer will walk you through the steps necessary to protect you.
-Our Ohio pregnancy discrimination lawyer can be reached for a FREE consultation at 1-614-949-1181.
+If you believe you are being or have been discriminated against because of your pregnancy or issues resulting from your pregnancy contact our Ohio pregnancy discrimination lawyers immediately.
+Our Ohio pregnancy discrimination lawyers are well-versed in pregnancy discrimination.
+Our Ohio employment discrimination lawyers will walk you through the steps necessary to protect you.
+Our Ohio pregnancy discrimination lawyers can be reached for a FREE consultation at 1-614-949-1181.